 California lawmakers have proposed additional tenant protections, but so far none have become law.

-The local ordinance chart below is current through 7/7/20, but these local tenant protection ordinances change frequently, and many expired on 5/31/20.
+This article and the local ordinance chart below were last updated on 8/5/20, but this area of law is rapidly evolving.
+Local tenant protection ordinances in particular change frequently, and many expired on 5/31/20.
 Check your county and city government web pages for the most recent information.
-You should also reach out to an attorney or tenant organization if you need assistance or more information.
+You should also contact an attorney or tenant organization if you need assistance or more information.